The beautiful mountains of Washington make for a fast paced recreation spot throughout the year.

-From cabin homes and upscale hotels, to camping and RV parks, there are options that caters to everyone’s requirements and budgets.
+From cabin homes and upscale hotels to camping and RV parks, there are options that cater to everyone’s requirements and budgets.

-Luxury hotels like Der Ritterhof Inn, Leavenworth Village Inn and Bavarian Lodge are located just minutes from the downtown area and the Ski Hill, and equipped with all the deluxe amenities.
+Luxury hotels like Der Ritterhof Inn, Leavenworth Village Inn, and Bavarian Lodge are only minutes from the downtown area and the Ski Hill, and equipped with all the deluxe amenities.

-The quaint and rustic cabins and bed and breakfast offer a humble experience with a lovely nature setting and spectacular views.
+The quaint and rustic cabins and bed and breakfast offer a humble experience with a lovely natural setting and spectacular views.

 The Alpine View RV & Park Campground and Thousand Trails Leavenworth are great for a camping retreat at very affordable rates and breathtaking mountain backdrops.